 How to Sell Your Bend or Eugene-Area Home

 All sellers want to get “top dollar” for their properties, right?
-The question is: how do you do that, especially with a recession looming?
+The question is: how do you do that, particularly in the present climate of uncertainty?

-With the rules of the game changing so quickly, it’s more crucial than ever to price your home right.
+If you are planning to list your home, it’s crucial to price your home right.
 Overshoot, and you’re bound to leave out a whole swath of buyers who might otherwise be interested in your home.
 One or more price reductions later, you’ll be in a much worse position than when you started.